-Free Radicals: The Good, The Bad, The Ugly
+Free Radicals: The Good, The Bad, And The Ugly

 1. Your Body Needs Free Radicals to Live.

-The human body uses oxygen to make a specialized type of free radical called reactive oxygen species.
-These act as a sort of catalyst, plucking electrons off carbohydrate and fat molecules to destabilize them, which allows your body to more easily convert those nutrients into usable fuel for energy.
+The human body uses oxygen to make a specialized free radical called reactive oxygen species, which helps break down carbohydrates and fats, making it easier for your body to turn them into energy.
 Without them, you’d die.

-The problem is that mitochondria — the power plants of cells — and every other part of the body are made of similarly high-energy organic molecules like fats and carbohydrates.
+The problem is that mitochondria and every other part of the body are made of similarly high-energy organic molecules like fats and carbohydrates.
 And so they’re equally susceptible to being destabilized by free radicals.

 In other words, the free radicals the body produces to help it more easily generate energy can destabilize whatever other molecules are in the vicinity.
-That means they also end up breaking down mitochondria and affecting DNA — it’s the price of generating energy.
+That means they also break down mitochondria and affect DNA — the price of generating energy.

 3. The Immune System Employs Free Radicals for Its “Cleanup Crew.”

 Free radicals are deployed by your immune system to break down old cells and other cellular “debris.”
-That makes it easier for your body to clear them from your system.
+This makes it easier for your body to clear them from your system.

-That residual damage is essentially what ages us over time or contributes to illness.
-It’s why older adults are often more vulnerable when they get sick: More of their mitochondria and DNA have burned out from free radical damage, and more cells have died.
+That residual damage from free radicals is essentially what ages us over time or contributes to illness.
+It’s why older adults are often more vulnerable when they’re sick: More of their mitochondria and DNA have burned out from free radical damage, and more cells have died.

 4. Antioxidants Help Maintain Balance.

-Antioxidants that the body produces and that you get from plants like fruit, vegetables, and herbs help control free radicals by neutralizing their activity; they donate an electron so that the free radical can’t pluck it off a cell.
-They essentially help police the free radicals so that there’s enough activity to do their job of breaking down fuel and debris while minimizing the damage to healthy tissue, mitochondria, and DNA.
+Antioxidants that the body produces and that you get from plants like fruit, vegetables, and herbs help control free radicals by neutralizing their activity.
+Antioxidants essentially help police the free radicals so that there’s enough activity to do their job of breaking down fuel and debris while minimizing the damage to healthy tissue, mitochondria, and DNA.

 5. Damaging Free Radicals Are All Around Us.

-Along with the free radicals your body naturally produces, there are a number of other sources and types we’re exposed to.
-For example, the refined fats in many processed foods are very brittle and break apart easily, and those pieces then turn into damaging free radicals.
+Along with the free radicals your body naturally produces, there are a number of other free radical sources we’re exposed to, like refined fats in processed foods, air pollutants and toxins, and food pesticides.

 The Free Radical-Inflammation Cycle

-But you can reduce the influx of free radicals from external sources, and you can take other actions to protect your cells from becoming stressed and keep your microbiome in balance, which curbs runaway inflammation.
-Here’s how:
+But you can reduce the influx of free radicals from external sources.
+You can take action to protect your cells from becoming stressed and keep your microbiome in balance, which curbs inflammation

 Avoid Toxins.